jrobinso/hdf5-indexer/README.md

 ## Limitations

-This project is experimental, and designed for a specific schema ("CNDB").
-Although an index can be created for any hdf5 file, the associated javascript reader has the same limitations as the [jsfive](https://github.com/usnistgov/jsfive) library on which it is based.
+This project is experimental, and designed for a specific schema ("CNDB"). although it should be generally useful for projects wishing to access HDF5 files over the web.
+Indexed objects include Groups and Datasets.
+The associated javascript reader loads objects in their entirety, in particular slicing and subsetting of Datasets is not supported by the reader.
+This makes the project suitable for schemas containing many small Datasets, larger Datasets will likely not be loadable in the browser.

 ## Installation